DataDog/documentation/content/en/dashboards/ddsql_editor/reference/_index.md

 ## Overview

 DDSQL is a query language for Datadog data.
-It implements several standard SQL functions, such as `SELECT`, along with new functions for working with Datadog tags, metrics, and so on.
-For example, [the `AGGR` statement][5], which aggregates metrics data, is unique to DDSQL.
+It implements several standard SQL functions, such as `SELECT`, and allows queries against unstructured data, such as [tags][1].

-You can use DDSQL to query your infrastructure, RUM data, and metrics in the [DDSQL Editor][2] in Datadog.
+You can use DDSQL to query your infrastructure in the [DDSQL Editor][2] in Datadog.

-DDSQL uses a [schema on read](#schema-on-read) approach to allow queries against unstructured data, such as [tags][1].
-Each query is executed within a [session](#sessions) that can be configured with environment variables.

 ## Supported SQL syntax